 6. Use Business Class Consolidators

 These are specialists that offer unpublished ticket discounts thanks to their connections to different airlines.
 They usually have pre-existing contracts with the airlines that enable them to offer premium airfares at a rate that is usually less than the normal market fare by 20% to 50%.
 If you decide to use a consolidator always ensure they are a reputable business in good standing – ideally a member of industry trade bodies such as IATA.
 Using consolidators is best done about a month or two before travel.
 It’s also wise to make your payments by credit card so that your insurance can kick in if something goes wrong.
+Educate yourself with these 9 TED Talks That Anyone Working in Van Leasing Should Watch to keep their business growing.

 7. Try Cheaper Departure Countries For Flights